Current Job Openings

 • Perform other duties as assigned by the supervisor

-Qualifications
+Qualifications & Experience

-• Comfortable and experienced with handling confidential donor information
+• Experience with confidential information management

 We are committed to building a diverse and inclusive organization and are most interested in finding the best candidate for the job.
 That candidate may come from a background less traditional to our field of work, and that’s just fine.
 We strongly encourage all interested candidates to apply.